Walk Off the Earth singer Sarah Blackwood kicked off U.S. flight over crying son

 Blackwood said a United representative arranged for her and her son to get on a later flight, but she would "love compensation of some kind."

-"It turned out to be a 12½, 13-hour travel day that should have been a five-hour travel day, and it was totally unnecessary and ridiculous."
+"It turned out to be a 12-and-a-half, 13-hour travel day that should've been a five-hour travel day and it was totally unnecessary and ridiculous."